Updated: Public health management of cases and contacts associated with COVID-19

 Discontinuation of isolation for cases in the community

-- For symptomatic cases:
+- for symptomatic cases:

-- At least 10 days have passed since onset of first symptom.
+- at least 10 days have passed since onset of first symptom

-- For asymptomatic cases:
+- for asymptomatic cases:

-In general, repeat laboratory testing (e.g., a negative test result) as the basis for discontinuing home isolation is not recommended.
 There may be exceptions to these criteria for which PHA and/or clinical care providers may determine a longer isolation period is warranted (e.g., immunocompromised individuals, those hospitalized due to COVID-19).
+Discontinuation of isolation is not related to clinical management of cases.
+For some cases, clinical management may continue to be required after discontinuation of isolation.

 Contact management

-- To facilitate rapid identification of secondary cases of COVID-19 (or source cases, in the context of backward contact tracing);
+- to facilitate rapid identification of secondary cases of COVID-19 (or source cases, in the context of backward contact tracing)

-- To gain a better understanding of the epidemiology of COVID-19.
+- to gain a better understanding of the epidemiology of COVID-19

 In an outbreak context, contact tracing and management also serves the purpose of active case finding during an investigation.
 Where an outbreak is suspected, the PHA may adopt a situation-specific definition for those at high risk of exposure (i.e., "close contact") to help efficiently target their contact investigation and case finding efforts.
-For example, all individuals at an event associated with a high risk of transmission could be evaluated as being at high risk of exposure (i.e., all guests at a wedding, or participants of an indoor fitness class).
-This approach may be considered when the outbreak setting results in a high risk of exposure for most participants, or where individual risk assessments are not feasible.
+For example, all individuals at an event associated with a high risk of transmission could be evaluated as being at high risk of exposure (e.g., all guests at a wedding, or participants of an indoor fitness class).
+This approach may be considered when the outbreak setting results in a high risk of exposure for most participants, or where risk assessments for individuals are not feasible.

 Given that transmission of SARS-CoV-2 can occur from cases who are symptomatic, pre-symptomatic, or asymptomatic, contact tracing should include: